m0rjc/PICStateMachineGenerator/README.markdown

 I have a working unit test simulating a model built using Java code.

-I am part way to implementing a reader for an XML definition file.
+I have a reader for an XML definition file.

+I am most of the way through implementing the PIC18 Assembler builder

 The Plan
 --------

-To make this more useful it would help if it could read a definition of the model and where and what to output from a text file.
-Simplest to code would likely be XML.
-This is more machine editable than human editable.
-Alternatively parse a simpler file with REGEX like expressions in it.

 Create an acceptance test: